Ahura Mazda: Zoroaster's revelation

-According to Zoroastrian tradition, at the age of 30, Zoroaster received a revelation: while fetching water at dawn for a sacred ritual, he saw the shining figure of the Amesha Spenta, Vohu Manah, who led Zoroaster to the presence of Ahura Mazda, where he was taught the cardinal principles of the "Good Religion" later known as Zoroastrianism.
+According to Zoroastrian tradition, at the age of 30, Zoroaster received a revelation: while fetching water at dawn for a sacred ritual, he saw the shining figure of an Amesha Spenta, Vohu Manah, who led Zoroaster to the presence of Ahura Mazda, where he was taught the cardinal principles of the "Good Religion" later known as Zoroastrianism.
 As a result of this vision, Zoroaster felt that he was chosen to spread and preach the religion.
 He stated that this source of all goodness was the Ahura, worthy of the highest worship.
 He further stated that Ahura Mazda created spirits known as yazatas to aid him.
 Zoroaster proclaimed that some Iranian gods were daevas who deserved no worship.
 These "bad" deities were created by Angra Mainyu, the destructive spirit.
 Angra Mainyu was the source of all sin and misery in the universe.
 Zoroaster claimed that Ahura Mazda used the aid of humans in the cosmic struggle against Angra Mainyu.
 Nonetheless, Ahura Mazda is Angra Mainyu's superior, not his equal.
 Angra Mainyu and his daevas, which attempt to attract humans away from the Path of Asha, would eventually be defeated.

 Plutarch

-According to Plutarch, Zoroaster named "Areimanios" as one of the two rivals who were the artificers of good and evil.
-In terms of sense perception, Oromazes was to be compared to light, and Areimanios to darkness and ignorance; between these was Mithras the Mediator.
-Areimanios received offerings that pertained to warding off evil and mourning.
+According to Plutarch, Zoroaster named "Arimanius" as one of the two rivals who were the artificers of good and evil.
+In terms of sense perception, Oromazes was to be compared to light, and Arimanius to darkness and ignorance; between these was Mithras the Mediator.
+Arimanius received offerings that pertained to warding off evil and mourning.

-In describing a ritual to Areimanios, Plutarch says the god was invoked as Hades gives the identification as Pluto, the name of the Greek ruler of the underworld used most commonly in texts and inscriptions pertaining to the mystery religions, and in Greek dramatists and philosophers of Athens in the Classical period.
-Turcan notes that Plutarch makes of Areimanios "a sort of tenebrous Pluto".
+In describing a ritual to Arimanius, Plutarch says the god was invoked as Hades gives the identification as Pluto, the name of the Greek ruler of the underworld used most commonly in texts and inscriptions pertaining to the mystery religions, and in Greek dramatists and philosophers of Athens in the Classical period.
+Turcan notes that Plutarch makes of Arimanius "a sort of tenebrous Pluto".
 Plutarch, however, names the Greek god as Hades, not the name Plouton used in the Eleusinian tradition ("The Hidden One") and darkness.

-The Areimanios ritual required an otherwise-unknown plant that Plutarch calls "omomi" (Haoma or Soma), which was to be pounded in a mortar and mixed with the blood of a sacrificed wolf.
+The Arimanius ritual required an otherwise-unknown plant that Plutarch calls "omomi" (Haoma or Soma), which was to be pounded in a mortar and mixed with the blood of a sacrificed wolf.
 The substance was then carried to a place "where the sun never shines" and cast therein.
 He adds that "water-rats" belong to this god, and therefore proficient rat-killers are fortunate men.

 Plutarch then gives a cosmogonical myth: